 Did you know you can file bug reports or feature requests not only against CF or CFBuilder, but also for things related to CF like the CF docs, the CF2018 PMT, the CF Docker images, the API Manager, the CFFiddle.org site, and even Tracker itself?
 Read on.

-You may know that you can file bug reports or feature requests for CF and CFBuilder (and search for past ones or track their status) at https://tracker.adobe.com.
-But did you know you can file those against related things (not “inside CF”) such as the CF docs, the CF Docker images, the CF2018 PMT (Performance Monitoring Toolset), the CF API Manager, the cffiddle (online code execution/demo) site, and even the Tracker site itself!
+You may know that you can file bug reports or feature requests for ColdFusion and CFBuilder (and search for past ones or track their status) at https://tracker.adobe.com.
+But did you know you can file those against related things (not “inside CF”) such as the CF docs, the Adobe ColdFusion Docker images, the CF2018 PMT (Performance Monitoring Toolset), the CF API Manager, the cffiddle (online code execution/demo) site, and more–even the Tracker site itself!

 And Adobe really does pay attention to those bug reports: you may have noticed that each CF and CFBuilder update generally includes many, many listed bug fixes, including ones drawn from this reporting mechanism.

-But many never knew or noticed that they could file bug reports and feature requests against these other things that are not really “inside of” CF or CFBuilder.
-One challenge is that the choices in Tracker are not as obvious as they could be.
-Let’s take them in reverse order of simplicity (in my opinion):
+The challenge that prompted this post is that many might never know or notice that they could file bug reports and feature requests against things that are not really “inside of” ColdFusion or CFBuilder, or are inside CF but not about the language or the CF Admin.
+Part of the challenge is that the choices in Tracker are not as obvious as they could be (and there over 300 choices!)